VET: Identifying and Avoiding UI Exploration Tarpits: The Approach

-It is possible for the regions reported by the two algorithms on the same trace to overlap.
-For example, \trappedlocal{} might also capture instances of \ineffective{} exploration behavior within \logoutpattern{}'s trapped UI subspace (corresponding to Subspace 2 in Figure \ref{fig:pattern_illust}).
-Such overlaps do not prevent us from finding meaningful targeted \ineffective{} exploration behavior: different instances of \ineffective{} exploration behavior revealed by regions of both algorithms suggest the existence of different exploration difficulties.
+As can be seen, \ExpSpacePartition{} targets higher-level irreversible transition of UI exploration space, while \TrappedLocal{} focuses on lower-level difficulties of exercising a specific functionality.
+Note that it is possible for the regions reported by the two algorithms on the same trace to overlap.
+For example, \TrappedLocal{} might also capture \expNames{} within \ExpSpacePartition{}'s trapped UI subspace (corresponding to Subspace 2 in Figure \ref{fig:pattern_illust}).
+Such overlaps do not prevent us from finding meaningful targeted \expNames{}: different \expNames{} revealed by regions identified by both algorithms suggest the existence of different exploration difficulties.